 12. Will my wedding planner be there on the day, or are they just helping me with the planning?

 It would be really great if the wedding planner was there all the way to the big day.
-But some of them aren’t!
-If you’re counting on the planner being there to make the day run smoothly, it’s advisable that you check if they’re attending or not (and that you meet them beforehand).
-If your planner is not attending, you must decide who will be there, and how they’ll be briefed to avoid chaos.
+But some of them aren’t.
+If you’re counting on the planner being there to make the day run smoothly, we recommend you check if they’re attending or not (and that you meet them beforehand).
+If your planner isn’t attending, you must decide who will be there, and how they’ll be briefed to avoid chaos.
 Some couples, for example, hire a toastmaster to take everybody through the day.

 13. What kind of confetti should I buy?

-Of course you’ll want confetti that is pretty, looks good in photos, and maybe even matches your theme or colour scheme.
+Of course you’ll want confetti that’s pretty, looks good in photos, and maybe even matches your theme or colour scheme.
 But you’ll also want some that won’t stain.
-Shop our wedding confetti packs for a range of lovely shapes, textures and colours.
+Shop our selection of wedding confetti for a range of lovely shapes, textures, and colours.

 14. Who brings the confetti?

 If you want a proper confetti shower, it’s better if you provide the confetti yourself.
 That way you can ensure you have all the confetti you want in order to have some gorgeous photos and iconic confetti-shower memories.
 You could ask your ushers to distribute the confetti among your guests at some point before or after the ceremony, or place a basket at the entrance to your venue for everyone to help themselves.

 Absolutely!
 If you have insurance, you’re prepared for anything that might go wrong—unfortunately, it happens.
 Unexpected wedding emergencies can range from a supplier going bust, to your whole wedding getting cancelled for an unforeseen reason.
 Among our brides, when somebody has venue or supplier issues it’s very common that they’re told to check their insurance policy.